List of American Physical Society prizes and awards: Joseph A. Burton Forum Award

 The Joseph A. Burton Forum Award was established in 1974 to recognize outstanding contributions to the public understanding or resolution of issues involving the interface of physics and society.

+Stanley Corrsin Award

+Stanley Corrsin Award is a $5000 prize given since 2011 "to recognize and encourage a particularly influential contribution to fundamental fluid dynamics."

 Davisson–Germer Prize in Atomic or Surface Physics

 The Davisson–Germer Prize in Atomic or Surface Physics is an annual prize for "outstanding work in atomic physics or surface physics".
 The prize is named after Clinton Davisson and Lester Germer, who first measured electron diffraction.

 John Dawson Award for Excellence in Plasma Physics Research

 The John Dawson Award for Excellence in Plasma Physics Research, established in 1981 but named after John M. Dawson in 2007, is an annual award that recognizes "a particular recent outstanding achievement in plasma physics research".
 The award carries a prize of $5000 divided among the year's recipients and an allowance for registration and travel to the APS Division of Plasma Physics Annual Meeting.